-Tony Ross-Hellauer is leader of the ORRG, Senior Researcher at Know-Center, and Editor-in-Chief of the MDPI open access journal ‘Publications.’
+Tony Ross-Hellauer is leader of the ORRG and Senior Researcher at Know-Center.
 His research focuses on a range of issues related to open science evaluation, skills, policy, governance, monitoring and infrastructure.
 Tony has a PhD in Information Studies (University of Glasgow, 2012), as well as degrees in Information and Library Studies and Philosophy.
 He is coordinator of the H2020 project ON-MERRIT, researching issues of equity in Open Science.
-He is former Scientific Manager for OpenAIRE, co-author of the Open Science Training Handbook, and a core member of Research Data Alliance Austria, Open Access Network Austria and the Austrian Open Science Support Group.
-He co-leads Transpose, a grassroots initiative to build a crowdsourced database of journal policies for preprints and peer review.
+He is former Scientific Manager for OpenAIRE, co-author of the Open Science Training Handbook, and a core member of Research Data Alliance Austria.
+He is formerly and Editor-in-Chief of the MDPI open access journal ‘Publications’ and co-leads Transpose, a grassroots initiative to build a crowdsourced database of journal policies for preprints and peer review.

 Ilire Hasani-Mavriqi is a post-doctoral researcher and deputy group leader of the ORRG.
 She has a PhD. (with hons), MSc. (with hons) and BSc. in Computer Science from Graz University of Technology.
 Before joining the ORRG she was working in several European-funded research- and industry-driven projects (e.g, AFEL, OpenUP, Learning Layers, APOSLDE, EPhras, interFact-Get it un, NetFiles, E-Government Kärnten).
 Her research interests include Social Computing, Complex Networks, Agent Based Modelling, Computational Social Science, Web Science and Open Science.